 An introductory course in relativity and quantum mechanics.
 Prerequisites: PHYS 196, MATH 263, with grades of "C" or better.
 NOTE: General Honors Course.

-PHYS 251 - Modern Physics II 3 hours (offered spring)
+PHYS 251 - Modern Physics II

 A continuation of PHYS 250.
 Introduction to the quantum mechanical description of atmos, molecules, nuclei, particles, and condensed matter.
 Prerequisite: grade of "C" or better in PHYS 250.
 NOTE: General Honors Course.